wenkesheng/Activiti-activiti/activiti-services/activiti-services-query/README.md

 OR should we use Elasticsearch?
 Boot2 supports latest elastic so maybe try an example but with boot2 dependencies e.g. https://www.mkyong.com/spring-boot/spring-boot-spring-data-elasticsearch-example/
 Presumably then the Elasticsearch searching and querying would be available - https://www.elastic.co/guide/en/elasticsearch/reference/current/_the_search_api.html

+## Or RSQL?

+The comment on here suggests RSQL would do JOINS as well as OR - https://github.com/jirutka/rsql-hibernate

 ## TODO Variables